Yi Ŭibang: Mushin Revolt

 After detaining the king outside the capital, Yi Ŭibang and Yi Ko led elite troops to seize Gaegyeong before the gates could be closed and the crown prince mobilized.
 They stormed the palace, the crown prince’s residence, and key government offices, shouting, “Any wearing the civil official’s hat—clerks included—kill them all!”
 Around 50 civil officials were slaughtered.

 To pacify the mutineers, King Uijong promoted them to higher posts.
-Yi Ǔibang was appointed Jungnangjang (Lieutenant General) of the Eungyang Yongho (Hawk-Raising, Dragon-Tiger Guard), and his elder brother Yi Jun-ui was appointed Seungseon (royal secretary).
+Yi Ŭibang was appointed Jungnangjang (Lieutenant General) of the Eungyang Yongho (Hawk-Raising, Dragon-Tiger Guard), and his elder brother Yi Jun-ui was appointed Seungseon (royal secretary).
 On August 30, they returned him to the palace, and the situation seemed to subside.

 But on September 1, court eunuch Wang Gwang-chwi attempted to raise forces to suppress the coup.
 The plan leaked, and some military leaders, including Yi Ko, sought to kill the king.
 This was stopped by other officers.
 The following day, Yi Ŭibang and his allies deposed Uijong, exiling him to Geoje Island, and enthroned his younger brother as King Myeongjong.

 Myeongjong rewarded the coup leaders, naming Yi Ŭibang Daejanggun Jeonjunggwan (Grand General and Palace Guard Commander), and Jibju (Keeper of the Palace Decrees).
 Though officially appointments of the new king, they were in reality self-assigned spoils of victory.
 Yi had thus leapt from junior 8th rank to the second-highest military rank of senior 3rd class in a single stroke.

 With Myeongjong’s accession, Chŏng Chungbu became Chamji Jeongsa (a ministerial post equivalent to a chief councillor), while Yi Ŭibang and Yi Ko became grand generals.
 Many others involved in the coup also rose sharply in rank and position, filling high offices far above their previous station.
 The three leaders even divided between themselves three of Uijong’s private residences, and were honored as Byeoksang Gongsin (Meritorious Subjects of the Wall), their portraits hung in the Hall of Meritorious Subjects.